jordan9724/Photo-Editor/README.md

 Continuing from the previous scenario, calling `myEditor.GetTexture2D()` can be visualized as:

+> :grey_exclamation: Notice that the placement of circle crop keeps the negative and multiplier command from performing extra computation, so it's a little faster

 ![](.readme_data/get_texture.png)

 _Note: The image still has 5 pixels to process._